samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 - Make a previous button that goes back to last company
 - Make Seed file
 - Make sure page doesn't need to refresh for next
+- Make sure next goes to next company on list not by company id

 2. fix formatting for user home page for sign up and sign in'